 Polls are great for breaking the ice and setting the tone for what’s coming up.
 They’re your best bet if the setup you’re in doesn’t allow for personal interaction.

-What’s even more important is that you will involve your audience right from the very beginning and send out a clear message – this is not going to be yet another boring meeting/event!
+What’s even more important is that you will involve your audience right from the very beginning and send out a clear message by picking the best icebreaker question – this is not going to be yet another boring meeting/event!

 And with Slido’s latest update for summer 2022, you’ll be able to see if participants are still typing or not from present mode – so nobody gets left out before they’ve had their say.